ara3d/Plato.Geometry/README.md

 the left of the dot.
 This is similar to how [extension methods work in C#](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods).

 There are also no _properties_.
 A method with only one argument can be invoked without including the parameters.

-## Learning More

-At this point, the only thing left to do is to start reading the code.
-We would welcome question submitted as issues so we can improve the documentation.

 # FAQ (Frequently Asked Questions)